 You need a top-rated Phoenix aggravated felony DUI lawyer to help you navigate your legal options and formulate a defense that gives you the best possible chance of avoiding a felony charge and receiving the lowest sentence possible.
+The team at Stewart Law Group has decades of experience securing favorable outcomes for even the toughest cases.

 Aggravated felony DUI convictions lead to severe penalties, including mandatory jail time.
 Under Arizona law, aggravated felony DUI charges can be given to persons charged with driving under the influence of alcohol or drugs while the driver’s license is suspended, if they have had prior DUIs in the last seven years, or while a person under the age of fifteen is in the vehicle.